ChasinSpin/astrid/docs/AssemblyGuide.md

 # Assembly Guide - Partial Kit (Skill Level Beginner)

-### Note: The partial kit is no longer being sold as it's replaced by the IOTA Assembled Astrid.
+### Note: The partial kit is no longer being sold as it's replaced by the IOTA Fully Assembled Astrid.

 ###This remains for reference purposes only.